Carlos-n21/p1-vi-runners/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

-Each page has a Facebook link on the footer for the Group Page, offering the user the possiblity to get further information and a way to communicate with the group and its members.
-This a group open to the public.

 Each page performance can be checked with the following PDF files.